-- 1. Incidents Reported Directly to AUPD or Received Through Other Law Enforcement Agencies Information obtained through traditional reporting to American University Police Department or other law enforcement agencies contains personally identifiable information regarding the subject (if known) and victim of reported crimes.
+1. Incidents Reported Directly to AU DPS or Received Through Other Law Enforcement Agencies

+Information obtained through traditional reporting to American University Department of Public Safety or other law enforcement agencies contains personally identifiable information regarding the subject (if known) and victim of reported crimes.
 This information is maintained in the department's internal records management system and is restricted to specific department employees only.
-Dissemination of applicable incident information is made in accordance with established internal policy and only with the approval of the Executive Director of University Police and Emergency Management or designee.
-This information may be released to the following entities: - a.
-Student Conduct and Conflict Resolution Services (AU) for the purpose of referring incidents involving students for administrative adjudication; - b.
+Dissemination of applicable incident information is made in accordance with established internal policy and only with the approval of the Assistant Vice President of University Police and Emergency Management or designee.
+This information may be released to the following entities:

+- Student Conduct and Conflict Resolution Services (AU) for the purpose of referring incidents involving students for administrative adjudication; - b.
 Dean of Students or designee; - c.
-University Title IX Compliance Office for Title IX compliance;
+University Title IX Programs Office for Title IX compliance; - d.
+American University Human Resources Department for the purpose of referring incidents involving staff for administrative adjudication; - American University's Office of the Provost for the purpose of referring incidents involving faculty for administrative adjudication;